Authored by Michelle Mckeon

 I did not understand why I had come back only feeling minimal symptom relief, while others who I had connected with that had gone through WBHT for Lyme had noticed more significant improvements upon their return.
 The one thing that did happen when I got home was that every day I started noticing little improvements.
 This was something that I held on to and that continually gave me hope.
 One of my biggest concerns was that the disease had gone too far and that I was too sick to come back from this.
 These little improvements that I noticed everyday told me that my body was responding to the treatment and that maybe this was not all permanent.

 Around this time, I was put in touch with another person who had gone to the clinic for the treatment of Lyme disease.
-His name is Brendan Fillar, and he directed me in a post-treatment protocol that he had done when he returned from Germany.
+He directed me in a post-treatment protocol that he had done when he returned from Germany.
 He explained that he did a pre-treatment protocol to assist his body in better tolerating the treatment while in Germany.
 He helped me understand that the toxic load in every individual can differ greatly, which is why peoples’ levels of improvement vary considerably upon initially returning from Germany.
 When your body is heated up, it releases many toxins both from the organisms that die during the treatment and from environmental pollutants/heavy metals.
 However, when these toxins are lessoned, the body can fight pathogens more effectively and aid in the reduction or elimination of negative symptoms.

-Brendan went over that while WBHT kills a lot of pathogens, it is not believed that it kills everything.
+While WBHT kills a lot of pathogens, it is not believed that it kills everything.
 Therefore, it is equally important to attempt to eradicate both known and unknown pathogens that are left after WBHT with a few herbal anti-microbials.
 These herbs were apart of the post-treatment protocol.
 Additionally, various supplements to provide nutritional and detoxification support were suggested.
 Also, even after a very effective anti-Lyme therapy, there may be other factors in the recovery process.

 Another key component of this protocol was getting Candida (yeast overgrowth) under control.
 Almost everyone that has Lyme disease and/or co-infections, whether they realize it or not, is dealing with a Candida issue.
 A specific herb was recommended for this along with a special diet.
 This diet consisted of low sugar, low carbs, and mainly gluten and dairy free foods.
 When dealing with Candida one needs to both starve the organisms with a low sugar diet and reduce the numbers with antifungal herbs.
 This diet also encourages the consumption of good fats and omegas to help the brain and other cells in the body to work properly.
 Unfortunately, at this time I realized that hyperthermia treatment was not going to be a silver bullet like I had hoped and that it was going to take time and a lot of detox therapies to see the benefits of the treatment.
 After mulling over this, I was adamant about getting my life back and had made sure that I did some type of detoxification therapy everyday.